The creatures of the hills took pity on her,

 All time was lost, as she scaled the slippery slopes –

-Many moons grew and waned
+Many moons waned

-Many seasons came and went.
+Many seasons grew and

 She clambered the hills inexorably,